swag31415/Cuber/README.md

 ## Getting Started

 1. Clone the Repository
-2. Run "./gradlew run and the GUI will walk you through it
+2. Run "./gradlew run" and the GUI will walk you through it

 ## Built With